retry0/EatInAja/README.md

 #### Getting Startted
 To run the app, clone or download it, then do the following in the project directory:

-    1. `npm update` to update depedencies.
+1. `npm update` to update dependencies
-    2. `ionic cordova` platform add android for deploy app in android.
+2. `ionic cordova platform add android` to add platform android
+3. `ionic cordova run android` run app in android
-    3. `ionic serve` if want run in browser.
+4. `ionic serve` to run in the browser